knelasevero/home-server-infra/md/homeprivatenetwork.md

 ![](https://github.com/knelasevero/home-server-infra/blob/main/md/images/photo_2022-02-24_16-45-53.jpg?raw=true)

 First edit your connections, and make the wired connection on your laptop have a static ip in the 192.168.0.x range.
-Plug the switch to a power socket and connect your laptop to the port 1 of the switch.
+Plug the switch to a power socket and connect your laptop to port 1 of the switch.
 Access the switch in the 192.168.0.1 in a browser (this will be different for different switches).

 Login with default credentials (admin:admin), and change your password to something secure, ideally randomly generated by a password manager.